Skip to main content

 If the challenge is that the breaks aren't consistently right, then the first step is to manually break apart paragraphs where you hear the speaker change (and then optionally, recombine them).

-In the example below, there's a sentence at the end of the first paragraph that is actually the second speaker, so I select it, "extract paragraph", rename it to match the ones I want it to belong to (making sure the "change all" box is unticked), and then merge it with the following paragraph.
+In the example below, there's a sentence at the beginning of the second paragraph that is actually the first speaker, so I select it, "extract paragraph" to merge it with the paragraph I want it to belong to, and rename the remaining paragraph to represent the actual speaker (making sure the "change all" box is unticked).

 Did this answer your question?